• Skip to main content

 🗓️ Eat seasonally

 Although you can find kale year-round, kale is a winter-season green.
 So this is when kale tastes better, is more fragrant, and delivers the best flavor.
-It is why it is the best moment to enjoy oven-baked crispy kale and the Tuscan soup ribollita.
+It is the best moment to enjoy oven-baked crispy kale and the Tuscan soup ribollita.

 Make sure you choose bright green kale.